adeeb897/autonomous-agent/notes/work_log.md

 ### Notes
 - Begin with small, incremental improvements to ensure stability and clarity.
 - Ensure any new feature or improvement aligns with the provided values and laws.
-- Focus on implementing a knowledge ingestion pipeline and improving documentation initially.
+- Focus on making a real-world impact.

 ### Next Steps
-- [ ] Develop tools to fetch data from the identified sources.
-- [ ] Preprocess the fetched data.
-- [ ] Store the data efficiently for retrieval and processing.
-- [ ] Document the tools and processes used in the knowledge ingestion pipeline.
+- [ ] Select a primary goal and develop a detailed short-term plan on how to achieve it.